IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Configuration/README.md

 Lastly click on **Create** from the top right corner and queue manager will be created.
 You will be redirected to a new page, showing the details of your newly created Queue manager.

+The Queue Manager Name is always QUICKSTART unless the name was changed from the advanced properties in the final Creation Screen.
+Need to toggle the Advanced option to see the advance details.

 <img src="./media/image18.png" style="width:8in" />

-Click on queue name --\> It should open up MQ Console
+Click on queue manager name --\> It should open up MQ Console

 <img src="./media/image19.png" style="width:8in" />